 Slavs (or Slavic)

-The Slavs are large ethnic group concentrated in central and southern Europe.
-The largest Slavic the largest populations in western Russia, Austria-Hungary and the Balkan states.
+The Slavs are a large ethnic group concentrated in central and southern Europe.
+They are the largest populations in western Russia, Austria-Hungary and the Balkan states.

 ‘stab in the back’ legend (or Dolchstosslegende)